jingtaoleozhang/ecem202a_project/docs/report.md

 This application had large communication overheads due to the large size of input vector.
 This vector is a sampled signal which gives the possibility of reduction in data size by using compressed sensing [[7](#7)].
 This reduction in data size comes at the cost of requiring information about the signal sparsity beforehand and increased computation to recover the original signal.
 The increased computation cost would be offset by the increased processing power of the edge server.

 ### Model Partitioning
-It is possible to partition models to allow different sections to run on different platforms.
+It is possible to partition models to allow different sections to run on different platforms [[19](#19)].
 This provides an opportunity to decrease communication costs.
 For example, the AlexNet [[13](#13)] image classification architecture has an input dimension of 150,528, however at an intermediate layer, the output size is 64,896.
 If the model was partitioned here, then the amount of data that would need to be send would decrease substantially.
 However, the preprocessing of input data would no longer be able to occur at the edge server.

 ### Aggresssive Quantization
 Quantization is a method for reducing the computational cost of a neural network by reducing the size and therefore precision of the datatypes used for weights.
 It has been shown that reduction up to 4 bit integers is possible with minimal loss in accuracy [[14](#14)] and even architectures using a single bit [[15](#15)] are an area of research.
 This again gives potential for reduction in communication costs.
 Quantization would also allow deeper models to be run on embedded microcontrollers.

 ### Bluetooth Refinement
-The theoretical throughput of Bluetooth Low Energy 4.2 is 784kB/s [[16](#16)] and practical throughputs up to 120kB/s [[17](#17)].
+The theoretical throughput of Bluetooth Low Energy 4.2 is 784kB/s [[16](#16)] and practical throughputs have been demonstrated up to 120kB/s [[17](#17)].
 The BLE communication implemented in this project was done using the ArduinoBLE library and the protocol is likely suboptimal.
-A more advanced BLE communication implementation could decrease the commnication penalty substantially.
-For example, at 120kB/s, the penalty would be .0256s which would make remote processing and inference very useful.
-A possible optimization is using 6 transmit characteristics and sending all 6 slices without waiting for acknowledgements instead of one by one using a single charactheristic.
+A more advanced BLE communication implementation could decrease the communication penalty substantially.
+For example, at 120kB/s, the penalty would be 0.0256s which would make remote processing and inference very useful.
+A possible optimization is using 6 transmit characteristics and sending all 6 slices without waiting for acknowledgements instead of one by one using a single characteristic.

 # 6. References